 Although waking up with sleep paralysis feels like a living nightmare, it’s not been linked to the content of your dreams, meaning a scary dream isn’t likely to lead to sleep paralysis.
 Even if you dream that you’re dying, it doesn’t mean you will ‘wake up dead’.

 ‘Why do you get sleep paralysis?’ is a commonly asked question with multiple theories.
-Though there is a range of causes that can lead to someone experiencing sleep paralysis, there isn’t yet a clearly defined source that experts believe is to blame for what causes sleep paralysis.
+Though there is a range of sleep paralysis causes that can lead to someone experiencing it, there isn’t yet a clearly defined source that experts believe is to blame for what causes sleep paralysis.
 Several inducing factors include: